ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    dynamical core
       Global atmospheric model based on fluid dynamics principles, including Euler's equations of motion.

+   echo top
+      The radar-indicated top of an area of precipitation.
+Specifically, it contains the height of the 18 dBZ reflectivity value.

    EPIC
       EPIC stands for the `Earth Prediction Innovation Center <https://epic.noaa.gov/>`__.
 EPIC seeks to accelerate scientific research and modeling contributions through continuous and sustained community engagement to produce the most accurate and reliable operational modeling system in the world.